History of the Cartier Panther, the most famous icon of the great French Maison. Here are all the things to know about the precious Panthère ♦

-Why do jewelry (and Cartier watches) often use the Panther icon, which has become the sign of some famous collections?
-The charm of Panthère originated in 1914, with a picture.
+Why do jewels (and Cartier watches) often use the Panther icon, which has become the sign of some famous collections?
+The charm of the Panthère originates in 1914, with a painting.
 At that time, as the expert Sabrina Doerr said, the Parisian company was run by Louis, Jacques, and Pierre Cartier (the Maison was founded in 1847 by his grandfather, Louis-François Cartier).

-That year Louis asked French painter George Barbier to create a watercolor painting to be used as an invitation to a jewelery exhibition.

-The Dame à la Panthère depicts a woman dressed elegantly with a panther at her feet.
-The small painting has been successful so much that Cartier has since started using the feline design.
+That year Louis asked French painter George Barbier to create a watercolor painting to use as an invitation to a jewelry exhibition.
+La Dame à la Panthère depicts an elegantly dressed woman with a panther at her feet.
+The small painting was so successful that from that moment Cartier started using the feline design.

 According to Geo Cramer, an expert at Cartier, “at the beginning of the twentieth century, big cats were in vogue to express femininity: these animals were seen as the highest expression of women”.
 Characters who animated Parisian nights, such as the Marquise Luisa Casati, who had adopted cheetahs in her house in Venice (now home to the Guggenheim), confirm the fascination that super cats exerted in high society.
 In any case, in 1914 it marks Cartier’s first panther: a watch that has a speckled surface.
 The panther was completely depicted for the first time on a beauty case owned by Jeanne Toussaint, director of Cartier jewelry since 1933, considered the Coco Chanel of jewelry.